 Every year when the new IKEA catalogue comes out, design people like me get very excited.
 It’s full of inspiration and great design ideas and just plain eye candy.
 While I like to create a room using vintage pieces mixed in with modern and a few luxury items, the IKEA designers are quite brilliant at creating gorgeous rooms out of only IKEA products.
 Now that’s a gift.

 This year’s catalogue is extra special.
-Not only are we in a pandemic, so few of us are going out to actual stores to shop, choosing instead to shop from the safety of our homes, but many of us are fixated on fixing up our homes and this catalogue is chock full of some special pieces.
+In recent years, so few of us are going out to actual stores to shop, choosing instead to shop from the comfort of our homes, and many of us are also fixated on fixing up our homes.
+This catalogue is chock full of some special pieces to do just that.

 01 of 19